 Our epic cycling holiday in the UK will showcase not only the very best roads this island nation has to offer but also the diverse flavours you can find in each region you travel through.
 Each region has its specialities and we’ll make sure you get to experience these along the way.
 From Cornish pasties and scones with clotted cream in the south to Bakewell tarts, Cumberland sausage, Haggis Neeps and Tatties, Cullen Skink, and various dunnocks delights in Scotland.
 There’s a rich heritage of cooking traditions here and all the better enjoyed after packing in the miles.

-If that wasn’t enough our experienced guides always take great care to locate the very best places for our legendary picnic lunches.
-Country estates, village greens and woodland all feature on our picnic hit-list and provide a quintessentially British backdrop for us to relax and unwind over good food that fuels us for the rest of the day in the saddle.
-One of our favourite picnic pit stops is an old fashioned bush shelter beside an ancient church in St Tudy, Cornwall, it’s an amazing setting and we’ve stopped here so many times over the years that the locals know us and will often come to say hello!
+If that wasn’t enough our experienced guides always take great care to locate the very best places for our legendary picnic lunches, packed with fresh produce and local treats.
+Country estates, village greens and woodland all feature on our picnic hit list and provide a quintessentially British backdrop for us to relax and unwind over good food that fuels us for the rest of the day in the saddle.
+One of our favourite picnic pit stops is an old-fashioned bus shelter beside an ancient church in St Tudy, Cornwall.
+It’s an amazing setting and we’ve stopped here so many times over the years that the locals know us and will often come to say hello!
+One of our favourite cafe stops is overlooking the Firth of Forth just north of Edinburgh – it’s a real treat after crossing the landmark Forth Road Bridge.

 The LEJOG route may be world-renowned, but here are some things that you may not have heard before…

-- On the 3 week tour, we encourage folk to head into the historic town of Kirby Lonsdale, where you can enjoy ‘Ruskin’s View’ described by the famous poet as one of the ‘loveliest views in England, therefore in the world’.
+- On the 22 day LEJOG tour, we encourage folk to head into the historic town of Kirby Lonsdale, where you can enjoy ‘Ruskin’s View’ described by the famous poet as one of the ‘loveliest views in England, therefore in the world’.
 It can be spied from the town’s churchyard and is best savoured with nice ice cream.

 - On both itineraries, we stop off at the Crask Inn in Scotland towards the end of our epic journey.
 This is known as ‘one of the most isolated inns in Scotland’ and is a place we have a special connection with.
 We have been visiting the inn for many years as part of this route and another mountain bike tour we offer in the area; back in the day, we used to stop here overnight with our riders.
 In recent years we donated several bike stands to the Crask, allowing more riders to safely store their bikes and helping the Crask host more cyclists in need of shelter and some much-needed tea.
 We are always sure to get a lovely warm welcome here!

-Eager to secure your space on one of our Land’s End to John o’Groats departures?
-Well, here are some parting words of wisdom from our LEJOG guide Peter:
+Eager to secure your space on one of our Land’s End to John O’Groats departures?
+Well, here are some parting words of wisdom from our guide Peter:

 This is a tough trip so get fit before you come, you’ll enjoy this tour a lot more and have a better time because of it.
 Be sure to wear cycling gear that is comfortable and bring your own saddle if you can.